AnkitaDalmia/Draggable-and-DropabbleApp/DragAndDropAcrossApps/README.md

 Android DragAndDropAcrossApps-new Sample
 ===================================

-This sample contains two separate Android applications: DragSource and DropTarget.
-DragSource contains images and text that can be dropped into the DropTarget app.
-Images are shared between the two apps through a URI for which the receiving app must request permission first, before it can be used.
+This sample contains three separate Android applications: DragSourceOne,DragSourceTwo DropTarget.
+DragSourceOne and DragSourceTwo contains images and text that can be dropped into the DropTarget app.
+Images are shared to the target app through a URI for which the receiving app must request permission first, before it can be used.

 It also demonstrates the use of the DragStartHelper from the v13 support library to easily